 “He’s right.
 We should just wait until the crows clear out,” agreed Janet.

 Marko shook his head again, “I don’t think we should do that either.
 It seems like Charles is trying to keep us pinned here for some reason, like he wants us to wait for someone or something to get here.
 With all these birds and racket, we’d never see or hear it coming.”

 “Well, use some of that magic of yours and make them leave,” suggested Andrea.

 “I really don’t want to do that.
 I’m trying to conserve my energy.
 We’ve got a long night ahead of us and he’s just warming up.”

 Marko instructed the sisters to kneel with their heads between their knees on the floor of the car and pull the rubber floor mats over their backs.
 In the darkness, he could see glowing eyes of the first crow still perched on the hood of the car peering in at them through the swarming mass of chaotic movement around it.
 That level of focus spoke of a higher level of intelligence than that of a curious crow.
-That sonovabitch watching us through the crow’s eyes!
+Marko thought, That sonofabitch watching us through the crow’s eyes!

 Marko retrieved his backpack from the back seat and fished out a pair of leather gloves.
 He donned them, pulled on a hoodie and leather jacket.
 Marko quickly rolled down his window.
 A mass of black feathered bodies hurtled into the car and began attacking the trio.
 Marko knew he would have only seconds before his vision would be obscured.
 Without hesitation, he whipped a pistol from the waistband of his pants swung his arm around the front of the windshield, thumbed off the safety and blew the head off of the big crow.
 All at once, the spell was broken.
 They were relieved to see the crows scatter and take to the air, startled by the report of the gun.
 Marko allowed himself a brief sigh of relief as silence was restored.